 - A key objective of the mission is to quantify changes that are occurring and the impact of these changes on large-scale weather phenomenon, like the Indian monsoon, through tele-connection

 - It aims to understand the influence of the Southern Ocean across ecosystem and atmospheric changes and how it affects the tropical climate and weather conditions.

 - Collecting air and water samples from around 60 stations along the cruise track.

 Six core projects under the mission

-- Study hydrodynamics and biogeochemistry of the Indian Ocean sector of the Southern Ocean; involves sampling seawater at different depths.
+- Studying hydrodynamics and biogeochemistry of the Indian Ocean sector of the Southern Ocean; involves sampling sea water at different depths.
 This will help understand the formation of Antarctic bottom water.

-- Observations of trace gases in the atmosphere, such as halogens and dimethyl sulfur from the ocean to the atmosphere.
-Will help improve parameterizations that are used in global models
+- Observations of trace gases in the atmosphere, such as halogens and dimethyl sulphur from the ocean to the atmosphere.
+Will help improve parameterisations that are used in global models

 - Study of organisms called coccolithophores that have existed in the oceans for several million years; their concentrations in sediments will create a picture of past climate.

 - Investigate atmospheric aerosols and their optical and radiative properties.
 Continuous measurements will quantify impact on Earth’s climate.